People Can in Rotherham

-Partnership project with Rotherham Council to develop a range of community options for, and led by, people with a learning disability and/or autism.
+Partnership project with Rotherham Council where we developed a range of community options for, and led by, people with a learning disability and/or autism.

-There are now two main strands to the project:
+There were two main strands to the project:

-- The community micro-enterprise development programme –supports local people and groups to develop small enterprises that offer innovative, community-based daytime support for adults with a learning disability.
+- The community micro-enterprise development programme – supported local people and groups to develop small enterprises that offer innovative, community-based daytime support for adults with a learning disability.

-- The People Can Project – supports individuals or small groups of disabled people to lead their own projects, activities or ventures, with aims and outcomes personal to them.
+- The People Can Project – supported individuals or small groups of disabled people to lead their own projects, activities or ventures, with aims and outcomes personal to them.

 Work started in February 2017 with varied taster sessions which enabled people who attend day centres to try different activities in the community before progressing on to the different parts of the project above.

 As a result of the community micro-enterprise development programme, people with a learning disability now have an extensive range of community-based support options to choose from; helping people to have new experiences, form and maintain friendships and networks, contribute to their community and gain volunteering and work opportunities.

 The People Can Project supported individuals or small groups to do their own thing and take a lead on what matters to them.
 This has led to some fantastic projects and one person setting up their own business.

 Across all aspects of the project, the focus has been on supporting people’s ideas, aspirations and passions.
 You can see some of the great successes in the ‘related stories’ section towards the bottom of this page or read this short end-of-project report for a quick summary.

 During June 2021, across the UK, people celebrated the themes of art and creativity.
 Please see this story from one community enterprise ‘ArtWorks’ and the incredible ‘ArtWorks Together’ international arts competition.